-- 1. Bond has a fixed face value, which is the amount to be returned to the investor upon maturity. - 2.
-It has a fixed maturity date, which can range from a few days to 20-30 years or even more. - 3.
+- 1. Bond has a Fixed face value, which is the amount to be returned to the investor upon maturity. - 2.
+Fixed maturity date, which can range from a few days to 20-30 years or even more. - 3.
 All bonds repay the principal amount after the maturity date. - 4.
 Provides regular payment of interest, semi-annually or annually. - 5.
 Interest is calculated as a certain percentage of the face value known as a 'coupon payment'. - 6.
-Bonds are generally considered as less risky investment as compared to equity. - 7.
+Generally considered as less risky investment as compared to equity. - 7.
 It helps to diversify and grow investor's money.